-More skilled, more confident and more effective
+Our trainees become more skilled, more confident and therefore more effective

 At Durrell Conservation Academy, we know there are skills and